-The effects of this restoration project in and along streams in FRR are consistent with the analysis in the Programmatic EA Section 3.3.10, "Climate Change".
+The effects of this restoration project in and along water bodies in FRR are consistent with the analysis in the Programmatic EA Section 3.3.10, "Climate Change."
 The Programmatic EA, Section 3.3.10.3, describes low impacts to climate change.

 The project would have a low level of effect on climate change from short-term emissions from motorized equipment operations during implementation of the restoration actions.
-Due to the short duration of construction and the relatively small number of construction vehicles, temporary emissions associated with project construction are anticipated to be well below 25,000 tons of CO2e during construction.
-These emmissions would be offset to some degree by the ameliorating effects of restored floodplain function such as increased water table inputs, increased carbon sequestration in expanded and improved riparian wetlands, and decreased water temperatures from improved instream and riparian habitat conditions.
+Due to the short duration of construction and the relatively small number of construction vehicles, temporary emissions associated with project construction are anticipated to be low.
+These emissions would be offset to some degree by the ameliorating effects of restored floodplain function such as increased water table inputs, increased carbon sequestration in expanded and improved riparian wetlands, and decreased water temperatures from improved instream and riparian habitat conditions.
 The overall effects on climate change would be low.